pharmacologie-caen/vigicaen/README.md

 The goal of vigicaen is to provide tools to analyze VigiBase Extract Case Level.

-VigiBase is the World Health Organization’s global pharmacovigilance database of individual case safety reports (ICSRs).
-It is maintained by the Uppsala Monitoring Centre (UMC) in Sweden.
+VigiBase is the World Health Organization’s (WHO) global pharmacovigilance database of individual case safety reports.
+It is maintained by the Uppsala Monitoring Centre in Sweden.

 > This package is **NOT** supported nor reflect the opinion of the WHO,
 > or the Uppsala Monitoring Centre.